History of United Kingdom–United States relations: Nicaraguan canal

+Post-American Civil War

 American Civil War

 In the American Civil War a major Confederate goal was to win recognition from Britain and France, which it expected would lead them to war with the US and enable the Confederacy to win independence.
 Because of astute American diplomacy, no nation ever recognised the Confederacy and war with Britain was averted.
 Nevertheless, there was considerable British sentiment in favour of weakening the US by helping the South win.
 At the beginning of the war Britain issued a proclamation of neutrality.
 The Confederate States of America had assumed all along that Britain would surely enter the war to protect its vital supply of cotton.
 This "King Cotton" argument was one reason the Confederates felt confident in the first place about going to war, but the Southerners had never consulted the Europeans and were tardy in sending diplomats.
 Even before the fighting began in April 1861 Confederate citizens (acting without government authority) cut off cotton shipments in an effort to exert cotton diplomacy.
 It failed because Britain had warehouses filled with cotton, whose value was soaring; not until 1862 did shortages become acute.

 The Trent Affair in late 1861 nearly caused a war.
 A warship of the US Navy stopped the British civilian vessel RMS Trent and took off two Confederate diplomats, James Murray Mason and John Slidell.
 Britain prepared for war and demanded their immediate release.
 President Lincoln released the diplomats and the episode ended quietly.

 Britain realised that any recognition of an independent Confederacy would be treated as an act of war against the United States.
 The British economy was heavily reliant on trade with the United States, most notably cheap grain imports which in the event of war, would be cut off by the Americans.
-Indeed, the Americans would launch all-out naval war against the entire British merchant fleet.
+Indeed, the Americans would launch an all-out naval war against the entire British merchant fleet.

-Despite outrage and intense American protests, London allowed the British-built CSS Alabama to leave port and become a commerce raider under the naval flag of the Confederacy.
-The war ended in 1865; arbitration settled the issue in 1871, with a payment of $15.5 million in gold for the damages caused.
+Despite outrage and intense American protests, London turned blind eye to its blockade runners smuggling in money and weapons to the Confederacy (which actually lengthened the war by two years and killed 400,000 additional Americans) and allowed the British-built CSS Alabama to leave port and become a commerce raider under the naval flag of the Confederacy.
+The war ended in 1865; arbitration partially settled the issue in 1871, with a payment of $15.5 million in gold only for the damages caused by British-built Confederate commerce raiders.

 In January 1863 Lincoln issued the Emancipation Proclamation, which was strongly supported by liberal elements in Britain.
 The British government predicted that emancipation of the slaves in America would create a race war in the country, and that intervention might be required on humanitarian grounds.
 This prediction turned out to be unfounded, and the declining capabilities of the Confederacy—such as loss of major ports and rivers—made its likelihood of success smaller and smaller.